 See recipe card at the bottom of the post for the full list of ingredients.

 - Oil.
-This banana bread without butter stays soft and moist thanks to oil.
-Use a neutral option like canola oil, vegetable oil, avocado oil, or grapeseed oil.
+Oil makes quick breads softer and moister than butter.
+Use a neutral oil like canola oil, vegetable oil, avocado oil, or grapeseed oil.
+Avoid olive oil, as it may overpower the banana flavor.

 - Brown sugar.
-Brown sugar adds moisture and rich molasses flavor to banana bread.
-I use dark brown sugar, but light brown sugar works too.
+Brown sugar adds moisture and rich molasses flavor.
+I prefer dark brown sugar, light brown sugar also works.

 - Sour cream.
-Sour cream makes this banana bread exceptionally moist.
-Be sure it's at room temp.
+Sour cream makes banana bread exceptionally moist.
 Plain full-fat Greek yogurt also works.

 - All-purpose flour.
 Spoon the flour into the measuring cup and level it off.
 Scooping can pack in too much flour, making the bread dry.

-Step 2: Stir in the oil and sour cream, then the baking soda and salt, then the sugars, beaten eggs, and vanilla extract.
+Step 1: Mash bananas in a large bowl.
+Keep the banana a little chunky.
+Stir in oil and sour cream, then baking soda and salt, then both sugars, beaten eggs, and vanilla extract.

-Step 3: Mix in the flour and stir until just combined.
-If mixing in chocolate chips and pecans, add them now, up to one cup total.
+Step 2: Mix in the flour and stir until just combined.
+Optional: add up to 1 cup of mix-ins (chocolate chips, nuts).

-Step 4: Pour batter into a 9x5-inch loaf pan lined with parchment (for easy removal without disturbing the chocolate chip topping, if using).
-Otherwise, spray with nonstick spray.
+Step 3: Pour batter into a 9x5-inch loaf pan lined with parchment or sprayed with nonstick spray.
+Optional: sprinkle up to ⅔ cup toppings in an even layer.

-Step 6: Bake in preheated oven at 350 for 55-65 minutes.
-If needed, tent with foil toward the end if it starts to get too brown.
+Step 4: Bake in preheated oven at 350 degrees f for 55-65 minutes.
+Tent with foil toward the end if it starts to get too brown.
 Cool 10-15 minutes in the pan, then remove from pan and cool on a wire rack to cool completely.

 ✅Expert Tips

-- If topping with chocolate chips. line the pan with parchment for easy removal without disturbing the topping -- they stay soft when warm.
+- Line the pan with parchment if adding chocolate chips on top for easy removal without disturbing the soft chocolate.

 - Bake until a toothpick comes out clean or with a few moist crumbs, or the internal temperature reaches 200-205°F.

 - Freezing: Cool completely, then wrap the loaf, partial loaf, or slices in two layers of plastic wrap and a layer of aluminum foil.
-For loaves with chocolate chip topping or to avoid sticking, wrap in parchment first.
-Place in a freezer bag or airtight container and freeze for up to 3 months.
+Place wrapped loaves in a freezer bag or airtight container and freeze for up to 3 months.
 Thaw at room temperature.

 Yes.
 You can substitute the butter in banana bread with oil.
-A good rule of thumb for adjusting a banana recipe that calls for butter is to use a 3:4 ratio when making the substitute.
+A good rule of thumb is to use a 3:4 ratio.
 If the recipe calls for 1 cup of butter, replace it with ¾ cup of oil.

-Yes, frozen bananas work great for banana bread.
-Let them get very brown or black, then freeze them unpeeled.
+Yes.
+Freeze very brown or black bananas unpeeled.
 When ready to use, thaw at room temperature or microwave at 50% power for 3-4 minutes until soft.
-Mash and strain off the excess liquid before using to prevent the bread from becoming too dense or heavy.
+Mash and strain off the excess liquid to prevent the bread from becoming too dense.
 The mashed, strained bananas should have the same appearance and texture as fresh overripe ones.

 💌Let's Stay in Touch